15 tips for a successful marriage.

 Some days, I’m not feeling like a patient and kind woman.
 Feeling far from patience isn’t uncommon for me.

 But, God wants us to try harder, especially on the hard days.
-I feel like those days make or break us and really mold us into a better person.
+I feel like those days make or break us and really mold us into better people.

 - Gift your husband something thoughtful.